crypto-org-chain/chain-docs/docs/getting-started/technical_glossary.md

 **Voting power**

-The voting power is determined by the bounded amount in validator's staking address.
+The voting power is determined by the bonded amount in validator's staking address.
 The probability of a validator being selected as the proposer for a round is proportional to their voting power.

 #### W